revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 	<blockquote>

 - `pop()`:
-   - it is used to removes an element from the set.
+   - it is used to remove an element from the set.

 **Example**: